Skip to content

 A case study is designed to inform.
 Its goal is to give the reader enough information to understand what happened, why it happened, and whether it might happen again under similar or different conditions.
 A case study includes information that a success story would exclude — what failed, what was uncertain, what about this context was specific and might not generalize.
 The implicit argument of a case study is: here is what we found, here is how we found it, here is what we think it means, and here is what you would need to know to decide whether it applies to your situation.

 These are genuinely different purposes, and the structural differences follow from them.
 A success story presents a conclusion; a case study presents evidence and lets the reader draw conclusions.
 A success story resolves uncertainty; a case study names it.
 A success story tells the reader what to think; a case study gives the reader the information to think with.
+The mechanism is selection: a success story selects the information that supports a predetermined conclusion, and a case study selects the information a skeptical reader would need to evaluate the conclusion independently.
+Same project, opposite selection logic.

 The Case Study vs. Success Story Diagnostic

 Any document can be run through a five-question diagnostic to determine which category it actually belongs to, regardless of what it is labeled.
+The questions are ordered roughly from easiest to hardest to satisfy, and a document does not need to fail all five to be functioning as a success story.
+A document that fails the first two is already not serving practitioners, whatever its heading says.

 Question 1: Does the document describe what failed?

 If the answer is no — if the document describes only the final approach and its outcomes, without acknowledging setbacks, approaches that were abandoned, or moments where the intervention did not work as expected — it is a success story.
 Real implementations have failures.
 Their absence is a structural marker of curated presentation.
+The absence is not evidence that the work went smoothly; it is evidence that the document was edited to appear that it did.

 If the answer is yes — if the document includes specific description of what was attempted and did not work, with analysis of why it failed and what was learned — it is exhibiting a case study characteristic.
+The qualifier "specific" matters.
+A document that says "there were challenges along the way" has not disclosed a failure; it has gestured at the existence of failure while withholding the content that would make it useful.
+Disclosure means a reader could identify what to do differently.

 Question 2: Does the document acknowledge genuine uncertainty about the outcomes?

 If the document presents outcomes with precision that the measurement approach does not support, attributes outcomes to the intervention without acknowledging alternative explanations, or states conclusions without qualifying what additional evidence would be needed to confirm them — it is exhibiting a success story characteristic.
+The most common form of this is attribution without a counterfactual: the outcome improved after the intervention, therefore the intervention caused the improvement, with no acknowledgment that other things changed at the same time.

 If the document names its measurement uncertainty, acknowledges that attribution is imperfect, and bounds its conclusions to what the evidence actually supports — it is exhibiting a case study characteristic.